-(Postponed)Talk: Still Lives – A Memoir of Gaza
+Talk: Still Lives – A Memoir of Gaza

 Who really lives behind the Gaza blockade, and what can we do about it?

-Tuesday 28 April, 6:30 pm - 8pm
+Thursday 16 July, 6:30 pm - 8pm

 Marilyn Garson grew up in Halifax, Canada studying political science and philosophy at the University of Toronto.
 She immigrated to NZ in the 1980s and it has been her home for over 30 years.
 In 1998, she began creating jobs in communities affected by war, launching locally owned social enterprises or working with small businesses, working with groups in Cambodia, Afghanistan and Pakistan.
 In 2011 she received an offer to work and live in the Gaza Strip as the Economic Director of Mercy Corps’ Gaza programme, and then as a consultant to the office of UNRWA’s then-Gaza director.
-It was in that that capacity she joined the UN emergency team that remained in Gaza to shelter displaced people through the 2014 war.
+In that that capacity she joined the UN emergency team that remained in Gaza to shelter displaced people through the 2014 war.
 She is now the proud co-founder of the GGateway social enterprise, whose (female) leaders were recognized by TIME magazine as emerging entrepreneurial leaders.

-Includes free parking & refreshments
+Includes free parking